 No. While some companies do make specialized fencing shoes and they’re a great choice for a lot of people, most people start with regular running or athletic shoes.
 Volleyball, handball, or other court shoes usually work well, too, since they have good cushioning and support without being bulky.

 Why do you only do one of the three Olympic disciplines?

 Quite simply, epee is what we know the best.
 While we know some foil and saber basics, we currently don’t have nearly enough knowledge to help someone be successful or have a good experience in those disciplines.
-We used to have a saber program, and should the interest and coaching expertise become available again, we would consider adding programs.
+We used to have a saber program, but after the coach moved away, we filled the time with more epee!

 How often do I come?

 You can come to as many age-appropriate practices as you want.
 For some children, once a week is plenty, but some kids want to be pretty serious and have the maturity to handle twice a week.
 For adults and teens that want to see some competitive success, 2-3 practices a week is recommended.
 Those who want to compete nationally in Division 1 and Juniors (under 20) should aim for 3-4 practices a week.
 Obviously the more you practice, the faster you will see results, but we want our members to participate at a level they’re comfortable with and will allow them to achieve their goals.